crystal-community/community/README.md

 - All code must be properly licensed and free to use (MIT, BSD, etc.)
 - The project must be useful to the community (This is debatable of course, but for example a command line nyan-cats shard is not really benificial to the community ;-))
 - The project must have a maintainer, if a project can't find a maintainer anymore, this should be stated in the description.

+# Disclaimer

+The crystal community is an initiative of the crystal community.
+Any questions, debates, disputes regarding issues about shards under this community should be held within the crystal community itself.
+The crystal-lang developers are not responsible for any decisions made by the crystal-community.